heikkilv/VISDOM-data-management-system/documentation/fetchers/gitlab/README.md

 - No limits on how many data fetching can be start concurrently have been implemented.
 It is advisable to not to start dozens or hundreds queries at the same time.
 - No access control for GitLab data fetcher has been implemented.
     - Any project that can be accessed with the access token given at startup will be available for data fetching without any tokens from the user.
+- An anonymization option for the fetched data has been implemented and it is set to true by default.
+    - When the option is set to true, all attributes that contain strings that might include names, emails or other identifying parts are stored as SHA-512/256 hashes instead.
+Note, that this also includes the project names.
+Possible options for either including or excluding the project name to the anonymization might be implemented later.
-- No anonymization options for the fetched data has been implemented.
-This means that the fetched data will contain user information (at least names emails) in plain text.
-The anonymization option will be implemented in the future.
+    - If the option is set to false, the fetched data will contain user information (at least names and emails) in plain text.
 - Projects in GitLab have both an id number and a name.
 Both of these can be used as the `project_name` attribute when using the API.
 However, it is recommended that only the name is used, since this is the assumption the GitLab data fetcher makes about the input.
 - No proper input checking has been implemented for the API.
 - When the data fetching query results in new data, that data is stored as new documents in the appropriate collection.